9001/copyparty/docs/versus.md

 * `cloud storage backend` = able to serve files from (and write to) s3 or similar cloud services; `╱` means the software can do this with some help from `rclone mount` as a bridge

 * `a`/copyparty can reject uploaded files (based on complex conditions), for example [by extension](https://github.com/9001/copyparty/blob/hovudstraum/bin/hooks/reject-extension.py) or [mimetype](https://github.com/9001/copyparty/blob/hovudstraum/bin/hooks/reject-mimetype.py)
+* `j`/filebrowser remarks:
-* `j`/filebrowser can provide checksums for single files on request
+  * can provide checksums for single files on request
+  * can probably do extension/mimetype rejection similar to copyparty
 * `k`/filegator download-as-zip is not streaming; it creates the full zipfile before download can start

 ## protocols and client support